 More Windows tips

-For other Windows trips and ticks check out our guides on how to play Android games on your PC with Google Play Games, how to create a Kill Switch in Windows, how to keep your PC awake without touching it, how to hide desktop icons in Windows 10, how to customize the Windows 11 Start menu, how to use System Restore in Windows 10, how to batch rename multiple files in Windows 10, how to use Enhanced Search Mode in Windows 10, how to change your Windows username and how to check your hard drive's health.
+For other Windows trips and ticks check out our guides on how to play Android games on your PC with Google Play Games, how to open Task Manager on Windows, how to create a Kill Switch in Windows, how to keep your PC awake without touching it, how to hide desktop icons in Windows 10, how to customize the Windows 11 Start menu, how to use System Restore in Windows 10, how to batch rename multiple files in Windows 10, how to use Enhanced Search Mode in Windows 10, how to change your Windows username and how to check your hard drive's health.
+Fancy dabbling with a bit of AI chat?
+Learn how to use ChatGPT.